apua/altair_mat/deploy_scripts/README.rst

 ..
 Downloading sources would be manual and has no script.

+..
+Added WinPE might has to be automatical

 `build_settings.py`
     Dump OSBPs and customized settings to help users setting credentials.